Z80-Retro/Z80-Retro-Manual/Z80-RETRO-FILE-XFER.md

 The `xs.com` utility is for receiving files from CP/M to the host computer and works in a very similar manner to `xr.com`.

+## Use NHGET and NHPUT

+### TODO: Need to add instructions for nhtools.
+Most likely will be a new section.